realA10001986/Time-Circuits-Display/README.md

 - install the default audio files ("INSTALL AUDIO FILES")
 - quit the menu ("END").

-Pressing ENTER cycles through the list, holding ENTER selects an item, ie a mode.
+Pressing ENTER cycles through the list, holding ENTER selects an item.

 #### How to set up the alarm: